mcfarljm/fortwrap/docs/manual.md

 ### Optional Arguments

 Fortran 90 provides for optional procedure arguments that may be passed by position or keyword from Fortran.
-Although interoperating with optional arguments is not explicitly provided for by the Fortran standard, FortWrap takes advantage of the fact that both the g95 and gfortran compilers implement optional arguments in a simple manner that is easy to mimic from C code.
+FortWrap takes advantage of the fact that gfortran implements optional arguments by passing a null pointer to indicate that the argument is not present.
-Specifically, these compilers use null pointers to indicate optional arguments that are not present.
+(it appears that as of Technical Specification ISO/IEC TS 29113:2012, this behavior is part of the Fortran standard for C interoperability).

 FortWrap exploits this by allowing the arguments to be optional from C++.
 The usage is not quite as friendly as it would be from